pandafy/openwisp-utils/README.rst

 **default**: ``[]``

-Allows to pass a custom list containg relative path to JS files present in root static folder.
+Allows to pass a list contaning strings of URLs of custom JS files.

 Example usage: